-Required Courses Units
+Required Course es Units

 ED362 Technology and Special Education

 or

 ED396 Media, Medium, and Method 3

 ED394 Learning, Technology, and Curriculum 3

-ED395 Networking and Telecommunications Media 3
+ED395 Building Online Learning Communities 3

 ED397 Contemporary Topics in Technology Leadership 3

 Total 12

 Graduates of the Certificate in Educational Technology program may work with the credential analyst in the School of Education and Leadership to apply for a supplementary authorization on their multiple subject or single subject teaching credential for computer applications.
 This supplementary authorization further qualifies the certificate holder for technology support positions.